 #2.
 Aleksander Barkov – Florida Panthers

 As the second-overall pick in 2013, there were high expectations for what Aleksander Barkov would become for the Florida Panthers.
 Before the draft, Barkov was producing at a high rate as a teenager in the Finnish professional league, SM-liiga.
-With his impressive experience playing against professionals, it was clear that Barkov could become a first-line center for the Panthers and there was potential for him to develop into a true star in the NHL.
+With his impressive experience playing against professionals, it was clear that Barkov could become a first-line center for the Panthers and there was potential for him to develop into a true NHL star.

 With a young core of talented players around him in Florida, everything is in place for Barkov to build off of this breakout year.
-If he can stay healthy, the Panthers’ newest captain could take that next step and lead his team back to the postseason to win their first playoff series in close to two decades.
+If he can stay healthy, the Panthers’ newest captain could take that next step and lead his team their first postseason series victory in close to two decades.

 #3.
 Jonathan Drouin – Tampa Bay Lightning